Music of Washington (state): Jazz

-Country/Alt-Country
+Country/Alt-country

 Washington state has a limited tradition in country music, but has produced some notable artists.
-In the 1920s Paul Tutmarc established himself as a fine tenor and lap steel guitarist in Seattle.
-He is also known for inventing the first electric bass guitar in 1936.
+In the 1920s, Paul Tutmarc established himself as a fine tenor and lap steel guitarist in Seattle.
+He was also known for inventing the first electric bass guitar in 1936.
 Tutmarc continued to perform and teach guitar in Seattle into the 1960s.
 Fiddler Bus Boyk came out of Everett in the 1930s and had a long career, eventually being inducted into the Western Swing Society's Pioneers of Western Swing Hall of Fame.

 The late 1950s saw three Country Music Hall of Famers active in Washington state.
 Loretta Lynn began her performing and songwriting career while living in the tiny logging community of Custer.
 She also played in nearby Blaine.
 Loretta wrote and recorded her first single "I'm a Honky Tonk Girl" while living in Washington (although the song was recorded in Los Angeles).
 The song was a hit and it was off to Nashville and superstardom.
-Willie Nelson took a job as a DJ at KVAN in Vancouver WA in 1956, where he also played local clubs.
+Willie Nelson took a job as a DJ at KVAN in Vancouver, Washington, in 1956, where he also played local clubs.
 While there he cut his first record "No Place for Me".
-Nelson was still a ways from fame when he left Vancouver in 1958.
-Also in 1958 Buck Owens was working in Tacoma at radio station KAYE, when he seen Don Rich, a young fiddler from Olympia, play.
+Nelson left Vancouver in 1958.
+In 1958, Buck Owens was working in Tacoma at radio station KAYE, when he saw Don Rich, a young fiddler from Olympia, play.
 Owens immediately asked Rich to join his band and soon they were being featured on the weekly BAR-K Jamboree on KTNT-TV.
 Loretta Lynn made her television debut on the same program.
-Owens left Tacoma around 1960 to return to Bakersfield, California and in a few months Rich followed and became a member of Buck's backup band The Buckaroos, eventually becoming the lead guitarist.
+Owens left Tacoma around 1960 to return to Bakersfield, California, and in a few months, Rich followed and became a member of Buck's backup band The Buckaroos, eventually becoming the lead guitarist.
 Rich's Fender Telecaster was an instrumental part of the Bakersfield sound of the 1960s.

 The late 1950s also saw the emergence of native Washingtonian Bonnie Guitar, who grew up in Redondo and Auburn.
-She is arguably the greatest country star ever produced by Washington state.
 Bonnie had her first hit, "Dark Moon", in 1957, which charted on the country and pop charts.
-She continued to have hits into the 1980s.
-Guitar was also a co-founder of Dolton Records and later co-owner of Jerden Records in an era when this was extremely rare for a woman.
-Before she became a star she was a student and wife of the aforementioned Paul Tutmarc.
+Guitar was also a co-founder of Dolton Records and later co-owner of Jerden Records in an era when this was rare for a woman.
+Before this, she was a student and wife of the aforementioned Paul Tutmarc.
 After their divorce in 1955, she did session guitar work for several labels in Los Angeles.
-Later in life she bred cattle and quarter-horses near Orting before finally settling in Soap Lake, where she continued to perform on weekends until the age of 92.
+Later in life, she bred cattle and quarter-horses near Orting, before finally settling in Soap Lake, where she continued to perform on weekends until the age of 92.
 Guitar died in 2019, at the age of 95.